Nuclear clock: History of ^{229m}Th

 The energy value remained elusive until 2003, when the nuclear clock proposal triggered a multitude of experimental efforts to pin down the excited state's parameters like energy and half-life.
 The detection of light emitted in the direct decay of would significantly help to determine its energy to higher precision, but all efforts to observe the light emitted in the decay of were failing.
 The energy level was corrected to 7.6±0.5 eV in 2007 (slightly revised to 7.8±0.5 eV in 2009).
 Subsequent experiments continued to fail to observe any signal of light emitted in the direct decay, leading people to suspect the existence of a strong non-radiative decay channel.
 The detection of light emitted by the decay of ^{229m}Th was reported in 2012, and again in 2018, but the observed signals were the subject of controversy within the community.

 A direct detection of electrons emitted by the isomer's internal conversion decay channel was achieved in 2016.
 This detection laid the foundation for the determination of the ^{229m}Th half-life in neutral, surface-bound atoms in 2017 and a first laser-spectroscopic characterization in 2018.

 In 2019, the isomer's energy was measured via the detection of internal conversion electrons emitted in its direct ground-state decay to 8.28±0.17 eV.
 Also a first successful excitation of the 29 keV nuclear excited state of via synchrotron radiation was reported, enabling a clock transition energy measurement of 8.30±0.92 eV.
 In 2020, an energy of 8.10±0.17 eV was obtained from precision gamma-ray spectroscopy.

 Finally, precise measurements were achieved in 2023 by unambiguous detection of the emitted photons (8.338±(24) eV) and in April 2024 by two reports of excitation with a tunable laser at 8.355733±(10) eV and 8.35574±(3) eV.
-The light frequency is now known with sufficient accuracy to enable future construction of a prototype clock, and determine the transition's exact frequency and its stability.
+The light frequency is now known with sufficient precision to enable future construction of a prototype clock, and determine the transition's exact frequency and its stability.